 As a result, vibratory tumblers are often used in a broad spectrum of industries, such as commercial (in which they are commonly used in jewelry polishing applications and in artillery stores for shell casing finishing), industrial fields (for manufacturing batch and continuous process applications), automotive (for parts such as bearings, castings, engine pistons, and various engine accessories), electronics (for components, devices, and a wide range of power supplies).

-Vibratory tumblers can also be referred to as mass finishers as they are able to process a large volume of materials, and can be used for small parts such as gem stones to large, bulky parts such as intake manifolds and chassis parts.
-Another advantage of vibratory tumblers is that they can be used for very fragile parts since they do not employ a tearing action or unequally forces that results in distortion or bending.
+Vibratory tumblers can also be referred to as mass finishers as they are able to process a large volume of materials and can be used for small parts, such as gem stones, or large, bulky parts, such as intake manifolds and chassis parts.
+Another advantage of vibratory tumblers is that they can be used for fragile parts, as they do not employ a tearing action or unequal forces that result in distortion or bending.

-Unlike rotary tumblers, vibratory tumblers have no moving parts and consist of a barrel or a large bowl, a drive and a motor.
-The tumbling barrel is typically made from a very hard, durable material such as welded steel or stainless steel.
+Unlike rotary tumblers, vibratory tumblers have no moving parts and consist of a barrel or a large bowl, a drive, and a motor.
+The tumbling barrel is typically made from a hard, durable material, such as welded steel or stainless steel.
 The drive can be one of two types: electrical or mechanical.
 Both types of drives require motors to provide the necessary vibrations, and both the motor and the drive are contained in the base of the tumbler.
 The barrel is attached to the base through the use of springs, which allows the barrel to remain stationary while the base vibrates the parts.